 If the iOS 14.x Update Stuck on Terms and Conditions on iPhone, iPad, refer to this troubleshoot, comprising five potential workarounds to fix the issue.
-Since the iOS 14 and iPadOS 14 is released for everyone across the globe, there’s going to be multiple problems while downloading it.
+Since iOS 14 and iPadOS 14 is released for everyone across the globe, there are going to be multiple problems while downloading it.
 For some people, the iOS 14 update stuck on 99%, while for others, Update won’t past the Terms and Conditions agreement, nothing to worry about, with major updates, this sort of problem is common and easy to fix.

 Nevertheless, not all the time iPhone update stuck due to Apple’s servers, it might be possible, your iPhone is low on storage or the Wi-Fi network isn’t stable, under such cases, the iPhone won’t update or freeze on the update screen.
 Move to the next section, and learn how to fix the iOS 14/iPadOS 14 Update Stuck on Terms and Conditions.